lxwcd/linux/notes/shell 学习.md

 #### -b | -o notify
-> Cause the status of terminated background jobs to be reported immediately, rather than before printing the next primary prompt.
+> cause the status of terminated background jobs to be reported immediately, rather than before printing the next primary prompt.

 - ubuntu 22.04 默认未设置

 #### -e | -o errexit
-- Exit immediately if a command exits with a non-zero status
+- exit immediately if a command exits with a non-zero status

 ![](img/2023-04-07-17-44-55.png)

 #### -f | -o noglob
-> Disable filename expansion(globbing)
+> disable filename expansion(globbing)

 ![](img/2023-04-07-17-47-44.png)

 #### -h | -o hashall
-> Locate and remember (hash) commands as they are looked up for execution.
+> locate and remember (hash) commands as they are looked up for execution.

 - `echo $-` 可看到该选项是默认设置
 ![](img/2023-04-07-17-55-00.png)